We know there has been a lot of confusion in the quickly evolving rules and regulations in the drone industry.

 The Commercial Drone Operator

 The restrictions placed on a Part 107 drone operator (commercial operator) are a bit different when compared to a hobbyist operator.
 Commercial operators are held to professional and safety standards and competency of FAA regulations are tested through a licensing process.
-The following items from the FAA must be adhered when operating as a Part 107 pilot:
+The following items from the FAA must be adhered to when operating as a Part 107 pilot:

 (1) Unmanned aircraft must weigh less than 55 pounds